 One of these sessions was given by Lisa Rector-Maass, an independent editor in New York City.
 I was so impressed with what she had to say that I engaged her to help me with the book, now renamed Sting the Scorpion.
 Lisa did a wonderful thirty-seven page review of the book, pointing out everything that was right with it and everything that was wrong and why.
 After studying this review, I decided that I would need a major rewrite and, even then, I did not know if it would be a winner.
 I decided to submit it to the ‘slush pile’, that place where 95% of books submitted to agents end up.
 I mentally reframed the three years spent as my apprenticeship.

 While writing, I was earning my living by doing consulting work and had a client in the downtown east side of Vancouver.
 Every day on my way to the office, I would carefully step around needles and other drug paraphernalia, discarded by addicts.
 I often used to walk past an alley that was always teeming with addicts and I got obsessed with the idea of how awful it would be to wake up one morning in that alley.
 Thus was Junkie born.
 I worked with Lisa from day one and she was my editor, writing mentor and friend.
 If you are a writer you could not do better than to make her your editor.

 Junkie was finished in November, 2010 and the work of submitting to agents began.
-After six months, I got tired of the waiting and went indie.
+After six months, I got tired of the waiting and went indy.
 I think it might have been the best decision ever.
 Time will tell.